Marketing Your Online Store Merch Program

 Live session Q&A. For product launches and opportunities to share special stories.

 Artist collabs.
-Align artists with special designs on product.
+Align artists with special designs on products.
 Add their signature and tell their story.
 Create limited edition sales and create FOMO.

 Referral Program How are you thanking those who care enough to give you a vote of confidence?
 Connect branded gear to appreciation.